Spall

 Very high-speed photography of a small projectile striking a thin aluminium plate at 7,000 m/s.
 The impact causes the projectile to disintegrate, and generates a large number of small fragments from the aluminium (spallation).
 This can occur without penetration of the plate.

-Spall are fragments of a material that are broken off a larger solid body.
+Spall consists of fragments of a material that break off a larger solid body.
 It can be produced by a variety of mechanisms, including as a result of projectile impact, corrosion, weathering, cavitation, or excessive rolling pressure (as in a ball bearing).
 Spalling and spallation both describe the process of surface failure in which spall is shed.

-Spall from knapping obsidian arrowheads and other tools.
-These unique obsidians are found at Glass Buttes, Oregon.
+Spall from the knapping of obsidian (as by Native Americans) to form arrowheads and other tools.
+These unique obsidians occur at Glass Buttes, Oregon.

-The terms spall, spalling, and spallation have been adopted by particle physicists; in neutron scattering instruments, neutrons are generated by bombarding a uranium (or other) target with a stream of atoms.
-The neutrons that are ejected from the target are known as "spall".
+Particle physicists have adopted the terms spall, spalling, and spallation; neutron scattering instruments generate neutrons by bombarding a uranium (or other) target with a stream of atoms, and the neutrons ejected from the target are known as "spall".